 - Specify the application-specific ulimit settings for SAS Web Application Server.
 In this document, SAS Web Application Server resides either on blade 0, on the Greenplum MDW, or on the Teradata TMS. - Specify the following ulimit settings for the web application server instance.
 The file is named: under SAS-configuration-directory/Levn/Web/WebAppServer/SASServer1_1/bin/setenv.sh.

-For a multiple-JVM deployment, update SASServer12_1; for a single JVM deployment, update SASServer1_1:
+For a deployment with multiple JVMs, update SASServer12_1; for a single JVM deployment, update SASServer1_1: